 When looking at a Thai restaurant menu or browsing a Thai cookbook, you will see a variety of curries, most categorized by the color of the curry paste—red, yellow, and green.
 It is the color of the chili that imparts each signature hue, and each curry has its own distinct flavor.

 Traditionally, all Thai curries were made with the same ingredients except for one thing: the chilies.
-Red curry was made with up to 20 red chilies for a fiery hot dish, while green curry was made with green chilies and yellow curry was made with yellow chilies.
+Red curry was made with several red chilies for a fiery hot dish, while green curry was made with green chilies and yellow curry was made with yellow chilies.

 Other Types of Thai Curry

 There are numerous other types of Thai curry in addition to red, yellow, and green.
 These include Massaman curry, Penang curry, and sour curry paste.

 - Massaman curry is one of the more unique Thai curries, as it has Persian influence.
 It originated in the south of Thailand near the border of Malaysia and is a thick sauce with a mild, slightly sweet flavor.
 Massaman curry dishes distinguish themselves by the inclusion of whole spices and peanuts in the recipes, not common in a Thai curry.

 - Thai Penang red curry is richer and sweeter, yet drier than the other curries.
 It is named for the island off the west coast of Malaysia and is served on a plate topped with some coconut cream.
 This paste is made of dried red chilies and is usually prepared to be extremely spicy.
 You will most often see this curry cooked with beef and combined with peanuts.

 - Sour curry paste is made of just five ingredients, earning this the easiest curry to make.
 It has a looser consistency than the other curries and is usually prepared with fish or pork.
 It is tamarind, sour pineapple, or other sour fruit that gives this curry its sour flavor.